Novi, Michigan: Geography

 According to the United States Census Bureau, the city has a total area of 31.29 sqmi, of which 30.25 sqmi is land and 1.04 sqmi (3.32%) is water.

 The city is located on Walled Lake which lies mainly within Novi and is the largest lake in the city.
 It also serves as the headwaters of the Middle Branch of the Rouge River.
 Shawood Lake is southwest of Walled Lake.
 Several smaller lakes within the city were created by gravel pit mining or as stormwater retention areas.
 Most of the city lies within the Rouge River watershed.
 Some areas on the north and west side of the city are part of the Huron River watershed.

 Three major freeways converge in Novi.
 The city's location provides direct access to several major freeways including I-96, I-696, I-275, and M-5.

+The city is located within the boundaries of the survey township of Novi Township, which now also includes portions of the cities of Northville and Walled Lake.
+The remaining unincorporated township is only a tiny fraction of 0.11 sqmi surrounded by the city.